8 Situational Awareness Safety Tips for Every Workplace

 How many times have you started the day more tired than usual, compensating with an extra cup of coffee?
 It might seem harmless, but fatigue is a serious hazard that can cause slower reaction times, impaired judgment, and difficulty concentrating.

-Even if workers are getting their requisite 7 or more hours of sleep per night, other environmental factors can have an impact.
+Even if workers are getting their requisite seven or more hours of sleep per night, other environmental factors can have an impact.
 Stress, heat, and overexertion—both physical and mental—can all lead to fatigue.
 At best, fatigue can lead to near misses that wake you right up.
 At worst, it can cause accidents involving physical and/or financial damages.

-Bonus tip: Maintain a positive safety culture that values situational awareness
+Bonus tip: Maintain a positive safety culture that values situational awareness safety

 Instead, focus on building a positive safety culture.
 Adopt safety as one of your company’s core values, and act accordingly: